-Child and adolescent obesity is also associated with increased risk of emotional problems.
-Teens with weight problems tend to have much lower self-esteem and be less popular with their peers.
+Child and adolescent obesity is also associated with an increased risk of emotional problems.
+Teens with weight problems tend to have much lower self-esteem.
 Depression, anxiety, and obsessive compulsive disorder can also occur.

 How can obesity be managed and treated?

 Obese children need a thorough medical evaluation by a pediatrician or family physician to consider the possibility of a physical cause.
-In the absence of a physical disorder, the only way to lose weight is to reduce the number of calories being eaten and to increase the level of physical activity.
-Lasting weight loss can only occur when there is self-motivation.
+In the absence of a physical disorder, the doctor may recommend starting by adjusting the child’s eating habits and increasing the level of physical activity.
 Since obesity often affects more than one family member, making healthy eating and regular exercise a family activity can improve the chances of successful weight control for the child or adolescent.

 Ways to manage obesity in children and adolescents include:

 - Meet with a nutritionist to help adjust eating habits